 Conn.
 Gen. Stat. § 46b-56d(b).

 Courts have allowed relocations when it will provide a financial and career benefit to a parent that will ultimately benefit the child.
 Bottinelli v.
 Bottinelli, 2003 Conn.
 Super.
 LEXIS 3525 (2003).
-Career considerations, combined with providing child care for children from a subsequent relationship, may satisfy the statutory criteria to permit a relocation.
+Career considerations, combined with providing childcare for children from a subsequent relationship, may satisfy the statutory criteria to permit a relocation.
 Taylor v.
 Taylor, 119 Conn.
 App.
 817 (2010).
 The desire to move so as not to be engaged in litigation is not a legitimate justification for a move.
 Butler v.
 Butler, 2007 Conn.
 Super.
 LEXIS 1032 (2007).
 Relocation to the town in which the mother’s fiancé is a firefighter, was deemed a legitimate purpose.
 Ingram v.
 Ingram, 211 Conn.
 App.
 484 (2022).

 PART VII: ASSESSING EVIDENTIARY CONSIDERATIONS IN CUSTODY OR VISITATION ACTIONS